 In the early days of mainframe computing, a CIO role more favored that of a project manager and/or department (IT) manager than that of an executive.
-As Information and Technology increased its contribution to business outcomes, the CIO role evolved from mid-management role to an executive role.
+As Information and Technology increased its contribution to business outcomes, the CIO role evolved from a mid-management role to an executive role.

-Today, a CIO role typically provides executive level support, focused on strategic application of Technology and Information to business.
+Today, a CIO role typically provides executive level support, focused on the strategic application of Technology and Information to business.
 A qualified CIO understands the business functions that IT supports and possesses the relevant experience with designing and implementing IT systems that fully support the business.

 Functions and accountabilities of a CIO vary, depending on business structure and needs.
 Some common CIO functions and accountabilities: